ZetCode

 Last modified: April 13, 2025

 The java.lang.Exception class is the superclass of all exceptions in Java.
-Exceptions are events that disrupt the normal flow of program execution.
-They indicate problems that need to be handled for robust application development.
+Exceptions are runtime events that disrupt the normal flow of execution and signal issues that require handling for robust application behavior.
+Proper exception management ensures error recovery, enhances stability, and improves debugging.

 Exception Class Hierarchy

-The Exception class sits below Throwable in Java's exception hierarchy.
-It has two main subclasses: RuntimeException (unchecked) and IOException (checked).
-This distinction affects how exceptions must be handled in code.
+The Exception class sits directly below Throwable in Java's exception hierarchy.
+It has two key subclasses: RuntimeException (representing unchecked exceptions) and IOException (a common checked exception type).
+This distinction determines how exceptions are managed within code.

 │ └── ...